 If you have income from sources outside of Alabama and paid income tax to the other state, you may be eligible for a credit on your Alabama return.

 The Credit for Taxes Paid to Another State is provided to taxpayers to prevent double taxation of income and is only available to legal residents of Alabama filing Form 40 who have income from sources outside of Alabama that is being taxed by Alabama and another state (or territory of the United States) in the same tax year.
 Residents of Alabama for only a part of the tax year can claim this credit only if the returns filed with Alabama and other states cover the same periods.

 Note: If you are filing a Resident Alabama return and also prepare a Nonresident return for another state, the TaxSlayer program will automatically calculate the allowable credit for you.
-If you have a Part Year return added to your account, you must complete the requested information asked of you within the Alabama state program.
+If you have a Part Year return added to your account, you must complete the requested information asked of you within the Alabama state program, in the Credits section.